 Ask the candidate to solve a problem with hard skills, and then introduce new constraints and conditions to see in action how they adapt to change, build on feedback, and communicate their approach.
 For example, ask the interviewee to describe how they would create the plan for a new project, and then challenge them by introducing obstacles and deadlines to their plan and timeline to see how they would handle the situation.

-As HR places greater emphasis on human skills to identify their top job candidates, it is of importance to hiring managers and recruitment specialists to make improvements to how they measure soft skills when hiring.
+As HR continues to place greater emphasis on hiring for soft skills, it’s important to make improvements on how you measure soft skills when hiring.